-Accounts with Premium Support
+Accounts with Gold or Platinum Support

-To submit emergency support tickets, customers must pay for a Premium Support plan that includes support for severe incidents.
-Customers with Premium Support plans can submit requests for support any time
+To submit emergency support tickets, customers must pay for a Gold or Platinum Support plan that includes support for severe incidents.
+Customers with Gold or Platinum Support plans can submit requests for support any time:

-- a service that has been working stops working. - a production deployment experiences a drastic change in performance that either is customer- or end-user-affecting.
+- · a service that has been working stops working. - a production deployment experiences a drastic change in performance that either is customer- or end-user-affecting.

-Customers with Premium Support accounts submit emergency tickets to a uniquely assigned, emergency support email addresses (instead of via the Support tab on the Fastly application interface or via the standard Customer Support email address (mailto:support@fastly.com)).
+Customers with Gold or Platinum Support accounts submit emergency tickets to an emergency support email address (instead of via the Support tab on the Fastly application interface or via the standard Customer Support email address (mailto:support@fastly.com)).
+Customers with Platinum Support accounts can also submit tickets via a toll-free telephone number.